RiemannAI/theta/docs/theta.rst

 Initializers
 ------------

-The current code contains the following intializers:
+The current code contains the following parameter initalizers:

 Uniform
 #######